ekimb/mapquik/README.md

-`hifimap`: fast HiFi read mapper using k-min-mers
+`mapquik`: fast HiFi read mapper using k-min-mers
 =========

-`hifimap` is an ultra-fast read mapper based on the minimizer-space de Bruijn graph (mdBG).
+`mapquik` is an ultra-fast read mapper based on the minimizer-space de Bruijn graph (mdBG).
 It aligns long and accurate reads such as [PacBio HiFi](https://www.pacb.com/smrt-science/smrt-sequencing/hifi-reads-for-highly-accurate-long-read-sequencing/) to a reference genome.

 ## Rationale